-The cybersecurity headlines have convinced you that it’s time to get serious about security.
-You’ve heard enough about how traditional tools are getting passed up by ransomware innovations, software supply chain attacks and fileless malware.
-You know it’s time for a cybersecurity system liked managed XDR that’s smart enough to intercept threats so new that antivirus programs and whitelists don’t even know about them.
+Managed XDR provides a next-gen response to the cybersecurity headlines of the last couple of years.
+Traditional tools are getting passed up by ransomware innovations, software supply chain attacks and fileless malware.
+Managed XDR can intercept threats so new that antivirus programs and whitelists don’t even know about them.

-In short, you’re in the market for a managed XDR solution that uses AI, machine learning and global threat reports to block attacks no one has seen before.
+A managed XDR solution uses AI, machine learning and global threat reports to block attacks no one has seen before.
 Whether this is your first event monitoring solution or an upgrade to your traditional SIEM, you’ll run a lot of numbers in deciding what direction to take.

 You’ll see that managed XDR goes far beyond keeping hackers out of your system.
-With Pratum tuning the system, managed XDR frees up staff time, optimizes tools you’re already paying for and more.
+With Pratum tuning the system, managed XDR delivers cost advantages by freeing up staff time, optimizing tools you’re already paying for and more.

 Defense Against Zero-Day Attacks

 If your cybersecurity program stops only known threats, innovative hackers may feast on your system.
 This year, for example, has brought a boom in attack vectors such as supply chain attacks and fileless malware that leverage sources you trust (such as software partners and your own operating systems) to compromise your system.
 XDR provides the protection required in a world hackers are running attacks that have no files to watch for, rendering antivirus solutions defenseless in many cases.